beerfranz/ansible-role-prometheus/README.md

 Prometheus is a montoring & alerting tool: https://prometheus.io/

-Prometheus IHM is accessible with: http://prometheus.ansible-test.local
+Prometheus web UI is disable.

 ## Installation